Metricstream Logo

 Third-Party Risk Management

-Globalization - As the world gets flatter, organizations with global third-party networks are faced with a multitude of rules, policies, data, standards and regulations – all of which make the case for a robust TPM program.
+As the world gets flatter, organizations with global third-party networks are faced with a multitude of rules, policies, data, standards and regulations – all of which make the case for a robust TPRM program.

-Mobility - Ubiquitous access to data across mobile devices poses multiple security risks.
-As data access becomes easier, and as security breaches proliferate, a strong TPM program is essential to ensure accountability.
+Ubiquitous access to data across mobile devices poses multiple security risks.
+As data access becomes easier, and as security breaches proliferate, a strong TPRM program is essential to ensure accountability.

 1. Manage and Assess Third-Party Risks: